apache/pulsar/site2/docs/txn-monitor.md

 ---
 id: txn-monitor
 title: How to monitor transactions?
-sidebar_label: How to monitor transactions?
+sidebar_label: "How to monitor transactions?"
 ---

 You can monitor the status of the transactions in Prometheus and Grafana using the [transaction metrics](https://pulsar.apache.org/docs/en/next/reference-metrics/#pulsar-transaction).